MikePeleah/SDG-data-scripts/README.md

-# Open SDG - Site starter
+# SDG data scripts

-This is a starter repository to help in implementing the [Open SDG](https://github.com/open-sdg/open-sdg) platform.
-[See here for documentation](https://open-sdg.readthedocs.io).
+This repository includes collection of scripts to access and process SDG data

+In case of any questions please email to [Mike Peleah](mailto:mike.peleah@gmail.com)